 Explore Asset Life

-- Create maintenance plans and long-term investment plans based on risk
+- Create long-term investment plans that minimize financial risk

-- Open-source software for regulators and data scientists
+- Open-source risk assessment software for regulators and data scientists

-- Generic algorithms for probability of failure, consequences of failure and risk matrices
+- Algorithms for probability of failure, consequences of failure and risk matrices

 - Weibull analysis on failure statistics

-- Train probability of failure models on your own data
+- Train probability of failure models on new data and create new asset categories

 We work for